theronhitchman/euclidean-geometry/_posts/2016-10-10-regular-polys1.md

 Then Mr Conger proved Conjecture 6.4 is false, and upon challenge constructed a detailed counterexample.
 (It looked like a house!)

+---

+_Updated: the initial version of this omitted Miss Schultz's work.
+I am sorry for the error.
+It is an unfortunate fact that I sometimes forget to write down work by people who are not cool enough._